AmNotAGoose/Python-PPTX-ChatGPT-Presentation-Generator/README.md

 # Python-PPTX-ChatGPT-Presentation-Generator
-Sorry for leaving this incomplete, I thought this was private!
 ## Overview

 This is a tool to automatically generate PowerPoint presentations with OpenAI's gpt-3.5-turbo-0301 model (ChatGPT) and python-PPTX.